USEPA/useeio-widgets/charts/charts.md

 npm run build
 ```

-This should create a `build` folder with a `lib` sub-folder containing a small JavaScript library for each widget.
+This should create a `build` folder with a `lib` sub-folder containing small JavaScript libraries used by the USEEIO widgets.

 ### Generate Local JSON files